 Although many Taxotere side effects are temporary, one may persist after treatment ends: permanent hair loss, otherwise known as alopecia.
 However, manufacturer Sanofi didn’t disclose this risk to consumers until the Food and Drug Administration updated the drug’s label in December 2015.
 As a result, this new warning came nearly 20 years after the drug’s initial FDA approval in 1996.

 Taxotere Side Effects: Timing and Duration of Symptoms

 Several common chemo drugs cause short-term hair loss while patients receive scheduled doses for weeks or months.
-However, permanent hair loss is an adverse reaction that’s unique to Taxotere (docetaxel).
+However, among all Taxotere side effects, only permanent hair loss is unique.
 In fact, medical studies show that permanent hair loss my occur in as much as 9.2% of patients treated with the drug.
 Significantly, one patient reported no hair regrowth after 10 years and 5 months.
 In a later 2014 study, medical professionals reported permanent hair loss rates as high as 10-15% in breast cancer patients given Taxotere in 2010.
 These reports said that “long term hair loss has a significant impact on quality of survival” and that the “risk should be discussed routinely (as part of the process of informed consent) with all patients embarking upon docetaxel as a component of management of EBC.”

 Taxotere Side Effects: Temporary Adverse Reactions

 While taking Taxotere (or chemo drug combinations including docetaxel, such as TAC), patients may experience the following: